 - Continue Ecology's current strategy to reduce diesel pollution.

-- Support new federal actions on automotive efficiency, cleaner burning fuel, and lowering diesel emissions.
+- Support new federal actions on vehicle efficiency, cleaner burning fuel, and lowering diesel emissions.

 Creosote-treated wood and other products

-- Continue creosote piling removal of derelict structures.
+- Continue removing creosote piling from derelict structures.

 - Map railroad tie locations near sensitive habitats.